Nathancgy/Nathancgy/README.md

 - 👋 Hi, I’m @Nathancgy
 - 👀 I’m interested in coding projects and softwares!
-- 🌱 I’m currently learning c++ in aiming platinum at USACO, learning HTML and CSS, and learning programming of ROS in Ubuntu.
+- 🌱 I’m currently learning c++ in aiming platinum at USACO, learning Typescript and HTML, and learning programming in ROS with Linux Ubuntu.
 - 💞️ I am really looking foward to collaboration on programs and cs projects!
 - 📫 guangyu.chen40730-biph@basischina.com